Signals of strong parity violation in deep inelastic scattering: Formalism

 Neglecting strong P violation and corrections in the strong coupling constant $\alpha_S$, but including target mass corrections (see, \textit{e.g.}, Ref.~\cite{Ruiz:2023ozv} for a recent review), the structure function $F_3$ can be written in terms of the PDF $f_1$~\cite{ParticleDataGroup:2018ovx}, evaluated at the Nachtmann variable~\cite{Ruiz:2023ozv}

 For convenience, in the following we avoid explicitly writing the arguments of the PDFs.
-The detailed expression of the structure functions is
+The detailed expression of the structure functions $F_3$ for each channel is

 where $e_q$ is the quark charge, $g_{V,A}^q$ are quark's neutral weak couplings to the $Z^0$, and $R$ has been defined below Eq.~\eqref{e:nc_cross}.
+Note that we use the simplified notation $f_1^{(q\pm\bar q)}=f_1^q\pm f_1^{\bar q}$ and similarly for the $g_1$'s below.
 Including strong P violation, the standard results are modified by the following additional contributions: